interlockjs/interlock/docs/extensibility.md

 ## dedupeExplicit

-This is an **asynchronous stream plugin**.
-This means that the function should return a stream that emits expected values.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../src/compile/bundles/dedupe-explicit.js#L41).
 The function that it wraps can be found [here](../src/compile/bundles/dedupe-explicit.js#L5-L39).